-I love pumpkin!
+I love pumpkins!
 The properties of this vegetable are many: it is antioxidant, a good intestinal regulator, and an effective sedative in case of insomnia (good for children and elder people, therefore).

 When I was a child, Rina was the housekeeper in my grandfather’s house.
 My grandmother died very young and Rina (actually Fantastic Rina) took her place at home.
 By us little girls (my sisters and me) Rina was considered as an oracle, the best storyteller of the world and perfect in everything she did.